 McCabe has not run for office again since then.

-When Jill McCabe ran for office, she did not have any political experience; she had worked as a primary care pediatrician, and for the past nine years she has been a pediatric emergency physician.
+When Jill McCabe ran for office, she did not have any political experience.
+She had worked as a primary care pediatrician, most recently she has been a pediatric emergency physician.

 During the election, McCabe’s opponent, Dick Black, faced some criticism when he mocked McCabe for not having political experience.
 During the election, he tweeted a graphic showing his experience side-by-side with his opponent’s, with Black listing “doctor and mother” on McCabe’s side as if this should not be considered real work.